softcomui/cpc-website2/_releases/2018-12-12-CPC-counsels-businesses.md

 ---
-title: Be more responsive to resolution of consumer complaints, CPC counsels businesses
+title: Be more responsive to resolution of consumer complaints, FCCPC counsels businesses
 date: 2017-12-11 12:00:00 -11:00
 ---

-The Director General of the Consumer Protection Council (CPC), Babatunde Irukera, has insisted that businesses in the country must be responsive to consumer grievances and must institutionalize and prioritize complaint resolution policies and mechanism, stressing that this is the hallmark of company and brand reputation.
+The Director General of the Federal Competition and Consumer Protection Commission (FCCPC), Babatunde Irukera, has insisted that businesses in the country must be responsive to consumer grievances and must institutionalize and prioritize complaint resolution policies and mechanism, stressing that this is the hallmark of company and brand reputation.

-Irukera noted that the current regime was unsustainable as it is tantamount to government subsidizing business, stating that the CPC should not substitute company customer care as a multi-company customer service desk.
+Irukera noted that the current regime was unsustainable as it is tantamount to government subsidizing business, stating that the FCCPC should not substitute company customer care as a multi-company customer service desk.

-Specifically, he opined that businesses have factored the cost of complaint resolution into their profitability and as such should not outsource it to the government, while underscoring the important role of the CPC in ensuring resolution that is fair and equitable.
+Specifically, he opined that businesses have factored the cost of complaint resolution into their profitability and as such should not outsource it to the government, while underscoring the important role of the FCCPC in ensuring resolution that is fair and equitable.

 The director general made the assertion while clamoring for a more collaborative relationship with the Civil Society, Consumer Protection Associations (CPAs), Non-governmental Organisations (NGOs) and Community-Based Organisations (CBOs) at a round-table session organized by the Council in Abuja.